-10.1 Burden of Proof10.1 Burden of Proof
+10.1 Burden of Proof

 In all cases of discipline, the burden of proof of just cause shall rest with the Employer.

 10.2 Dismissal

 The President of the Institute or any representative of the Employer specifically authorized by the President may dismiss any employee for just cause.
 Notice of dismissal shall be in writing and shall set forth the reasons for dismissal.